RunestoneInteractive/httlads/_sources/Instacart/exploring_our_data_set.rst

 Exploring Our Data Set
 =======================

-In this section we will learn how to analyze an enormous data set to find interesting associations between its various items.
-We will also learn how to evaluate the different behaviors of the data set to make predictions about its future behaviors.
+In this section, we will learn how to analyze an enormous data set to find interesting associations between its various items.
+We will also learn how to evaluate the data set's different behaviors to make predictions about its future behaviors.
 For this exercise, we will use shopping data from Instacar.

 Instacart is a shopping and delivery service that works with stores in your city